top of page

 Step-by-Step Automation Walkthroughs

-2. Choose your timing (day after payday works best)
+2. Choose your timing (the day after payday works best).

-• When to use autopay (consistent bills, expensive late fees)
+• When to use autopay: For consistent bills and to avoid expensive late fees.

-• When NOT to use autopay (variable amounts, services you're considering canceling)
+• When NOT to use autopay: For variable amounts or services you’re considering canceling.

-• For 401(k): Know your match, increase by just 1%, set up automatic annual increases
+• For 401(k): Know your match, increase by just 1%, and set up automatic annual increases.

-• For IRA: Open an account (Vanguard, Fidelity, Schwab), choose Roth or Traditional, automate even $50/month
+• For IRA: Open an account (Vanguard, Fidelity, Schwab), choose Roth or Traditional, and automate even $50/month.

-• Resources: Our blog post on choosing the right investment account + Investing Made Simple Guide
+• Resources: Check out our blog post on choosing the right investment account + Investing Made Simple Guide.

-• Approach 1: Automate minimum payments (protects your credit)
+• Approach 1: Automate minimum payments to protect your credit.

-• Approach 2: Automate extra payments (accelerates payoff)
+• Approach 2: Automate extra payments to accelerate payoff.

 Common Mistakes & How to Avoid Them

-1. Automating too much too fast → Start small, increase 25% every 3 months
+1. Automating too much too fast: Start small and increase by 25% every three months.

-2. Set it and completely forget it → Review annually
+2. Set it and completely forget it: Review annually to ensure everything is still on track.

-3. Not accounting for cash flow timing → Schedule 1-2 days AFTER payday
+3. Not accounting for cash flow timing: Schedule payments 1-2 days AFTER payday.

 If you haven’t automated anything yet, pick ONE thing this week: